Documentation

 }

-- Register your protocol/interface implementation using the
+1. Register your protocol/interface implementation using the Copilot instance in your AppDelegate / Application classes.

 class AppDelegate: UIResponder, UIApplicationDelegate {